Where is South Sudan?

 Its ISO code is SS.

-It is located in East-Central Africa.
 South Sudan has a mean elevation of 0 m above sea level.
+Its highest elevation is Kinyeti which is 3,187m above tall.

 It has a temperate climate with hot summers in the interior and cooler weather along the coast.
 Its terrain consists of plains in the north and highlands in the south.